 The CWC is equipped to offer comprehensive psychological assessments including learning issues, psychological issues, ADHD and other forensic issues, as well as some basic neuropsychological screening assessments.

-Telemedicine- the provision of psychological services using telecommunication technologies.
-See the APA Guidelines for the practice of telemedicine
+Telehealth- the provision of psychological services using telecommunication technologies.
+See the APA Guidelines for the practice of Telehealth

 We offer HIPAA regulated video sessions using specially designed software.
 (Visit VSEE